Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

 In order to determine the energy of the magnetic excitations, we fitted the elastic and phonon peaks with resolution-limited Gaussian functions, and the magnetic peak with the damped harmonic oscillator spectral shape, convolved with a Gaussian accounting for the experimental resolution \cite{peng2018dispersion} (see Figure \ref{fitComparison}(a-b)).
-A phonon peak at $\sim 80$ meV must be considered in the fitting of the spectra; phonon and magnon overtones are only included in the cuprate fit, because in the nickelate these features are too close in energy and too broad.
+A phonon peak at $\approx 80$ meV was included in the spectral fitting.
+Phonon and magnon overtones were considered only in the cuprate fit, since in the nickelate these features are too broad and too close in energy to be reliably disentangled.
 A similar fit was performed on the high-energy peaks related to the orbital transitions between $3d$ levels (Panels (c-d), to be discussed in the following).
-More details about the fittings are available in the Supplementary Information \ref{SupplemMater}.
+More details about the fittings are available in the Supplementary Information \ref{SupplementMater}).
 The momentum-energy dispersions for PNO and CCO are reported in Figure \ref{LSWfits}(a), while \ref{LSWfits}(b) shows a comparison between the extracted damping coefficients, related to the spectral broadening of the magnon, and the corresponding values for superconducting (Bi,Pb)$_2$(Sr,La)$_2$CuO$_{6+\delta}$ (Bi2201) samples at different doping levels, taken from Ref. \onlinecite{peng2018dispersion}.
-The peak broadening for the nickelate is found to be nearly constant ($\sim100$ meV) over the explored momentum range: such value is obviously larger than for CCO, where long-range AFM order provides almost undamped spin wave propagation.
+The peak broadening for the nickelate is found to be nearly constant ($\sim100$ meV) over the explored momentum range.
+Such value is obviously larger than for CCO, where the magnetic peak is resolution-limited: in this case long-range AFM order provides almost undamped spin wave propagation.
 At the same time, it is less than half the corresponding value for the lowest doping level of superconducting Bi2201 ($\gtrsim200$ meV, within the confidence intervals).
-This demonstrates that self-doping has a much milder impact on spin order than chemical doping, endowing IL nickelates with a non-disruptive way to achieve superconductivity which is totally absent in copper oxides. \\We notice also an increase of the elastic intensity around the X point, a result previously reported, but not discussed, for PNO and NdNiO$_2$ \cite{lu2021magnetic,rossi2024universal}.
+This demonstrates that self-doping has a much milder impact on spin order than chemical doping, endowing IL nickelates with a non-disruptive way to achieve superconductivity which is totally absent in copper oxides. \\We notice also an increase of the elastic intensity around the X point, a result previously reported but not discussed, for PNO and NdNiO$_2$ \cite{lu2021magnetic,rossi2024universal}.
 Upon approaching the X point in (0.5,0), the spin excitation becomes less intense and its shape is not an individual peak directly identified with a single magnon, as a consequence of fractionalization phenomena, related to the square lattice and independent of the material \cite{dalla2015fractional}, and of multi-magnon excitations \cite{betto2021multiple}.
 At the same time a continuum, possibly due to spinon pairs, appears and becomes increasingly intense towards the X point: for CCO these effects are very evident and were previously discussed by Martinelli et al. \cite{martinelli2022fractional}.
 For PNO and other IL nickelates the broadening is harder to determine but the loss of intensity was previously observed \cite{rossi2024universal}.
 We consider that here a single-peak fit is accurate enough for our purpose, although for CCO it results in an overestimation of the single-magnon damping energy close to (0.5,0) as shown in Figure \ref{LSWfits}(a).